Empowering GNNs via Edge-Aware Weisfeiler-Leman Algorithm

 As reported in Table~\ref{tab:exp_graph_classification_ppa}, our NC-GNN model outperforms GIN by an obvious absolute margin of $3.02$.
 Note that the only difference between NC-GNN and GIN is that edges among neighbors are modeled and considered in NC-GNN.
-Thus, the obvious improvements over GIN can demonstrate that our NC-GNN not only has theoretically provable expressiveness, but also achieves good empirical performance on real-world tasks.
-Furthermore, NC-GNN performs better than GraphSNN, which demonstrates that, as detailed in Appendix~\ref{supp:vs_graphsnn}, it is effective in NC-GNN to model edges among neighbors by feature interactions, instead of using predefined coefficients as GraphSNN.
+Thus, the obvious improvements over GIN can demonstrate that our NC-GNN not only has theoretically provable expressiveness but also achieves good empirical performance on real-world tasks.
+Furthermore, NC-GNN performs better than using 3-cycle count as features and GraphSNN, which demonstrates that, as detailed in Appendix~\ref{supp:vs_count_triangles} and ~\ref{supp:vs_graphsnn}, it is effective in NC-GNN to model edges among neighbors by feature interactions, instead of simply counting 3-cycles as features or using predefined coefficients as GraphSNN.

 \textbf{GNN Benchmark}.
 In addition to graph classification tasks, we further experiment with node classification tasks on two datasets, PATTERN and CLUSTER, from GNN Benchmark~\citep{dwivedi2020benchmarking}.
 PATTERN and CLUSTER respectively contain $14$K and $12$K graphs generated from Stochastic Block Models~\citep{abbe2017community}, a widely used mathematical modeling method for studying communities in social networks.
 The task on these two datasets is to classify nodes in each graph.
 To be specific, on PATTERN, the goal is to determine if a node belongs to specific predetermined subgraph patterns.
 On CLUSTER, we aim at categorizing each node to its belonging community.
 The details of the construction of these datasets are available in~\citep{dwivedi2020benchmarking}.
 We compare with GIN, and two methods that mimic 3-WL; those are PPGN and RingGNN.
 The comparison with subgraph GNNs on these datasets will be presented later in a more comprehensive Table~\ref{tab:comparsion_to_GNNAK}.
 To ensure a fair comparison, we follow~\citet{dwivedi2020benchmarking} to compare different methods under two budgets of learnable parameters, $100$K and $500$K, by tuning the number of layers and the hidden dimensions.
 Average results over $4$ random runs are reported in Table~\ref{tab:exp_benchmark}.
 On each dataset, we also present the absolute improvement margin of our NC-GNN over GIN, denoted as $\Delta^\uparrow$, by comparing their corresponding best result.